 - developing and communicating consensus positions on these priorities

-The Chief Regulatory Officers Group for Europe plays a key role in the GSMA’s governance structure as the bridge between the Operator Expert Groups and the Public Policy Committee of the GSMA Board.
-It consists of senior public policy representatives of member companies in Europe.
+The Policy Group Europe plays a key role in the GSMA’s governance structure as the bridge between the Operator Expert Working Groups and the Public Policy Committee of the GSMA board.
+It is made up of the senior public policy representatives of our main member companies in Europe.

 GSMA Latin America

-In Latin America, the GSMA member companies serve over 630 million connections, accounting for 95% of the total mobile region´s connections.
-The GSMA Latin American team is based in Santiago, Chile; Buenos Aires, Argentina; and Brasilia, Brazil.
+Statistics on this region: GSMA member companies serve over 630 million connections, accounting for 95% of the total mobile region´s connections.

 GSMA North America

-GSMA Asia consists of several regional working groups aligned with the global GSMA working groups.
-GSMA Asia also runs several successful conferences and events covering roaming and regulatory issues.
+GSMA Asia Pacific and GSMA Greater China consist of several regional working groups that are aligned with the GSMA’s global ones.
+GSMA Asia Pacific also runs successful conferences and events, covering roaming and regulatory issues.

-Focused on regulatory, environmental, and roaming issues, GSMA Africa’s secretariat oversees research on taxation, spectrum and other issues of particular relevance to the African mobile industry.
+Driven by regulatory, environmental and roaming issues, GSMA Africa oversees research on taxation, spectrum and other areas relevant to the African mobile industry.